MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 1. From the message extension fly-out menu, enter the name of your message extension in the search box.
 1. Select your message extension and enter your search query.

-**Trigger message extension in Microsoft 365 Chat**
+**Trigger message extension in M365 Chat**

-To trigger the message extension through Microsoft 365 Chat, follow these steps:
+To trigger the message extension through M365 Chat, follow these steps:

 1. Select **Apps**.
 1. Search for **M365 Chat**  and open the **M365 Chat** app.